lucproglangcourse/scalamu/README.markdown

-# Scalamu
+# Scalaµ

 Small extensions to [scalaz](http://github.com/scalaz/scalaz) and examples for exploring and teaching the software engineering benefits of defining algebraic data types as initial F-algebras.

-# Getting Scalamu
+# Getting Scalaµ

-We are working on properly publishing Scalamu to Bintray's jcenter and possibly Maven Central.
+We are working on properly publishing Scalaµ to Bintray's jcenter and possibly Maven Central.
-Meanwhile, you can resolve the dependency on Scalamu as follows.
+Meanwhile, you can resolve the dependency on Scalaµ as follows.

 First, install the [Bintray sbt plugin](https://github.com/softprops/bintray-sbt).